icotting/SimpleWebServer/README.md

 1. Write a class named `CWebTemplateProcessor` that implements `IScriptProcessor`, this class should be capable of processing CWebTemplate files

-2. Update the WebServer class to serve CWebTemplates using the processor you developed in step 1
+2. Update the WebServer class to serve CWebTemplates using the processor you developed in step 1.
+The server should be able to serve these files denoted with the .cweb extension.

 3. Update the web server to support default documents in the top-level and sub-directories of the web root.
 If a user browses to the root of a directory, the default file should be served and, if no default file exists, a 404 should be sent back to the browser.